Establishing Good Relationships with Instructors

 Learn how to establish good relationships with community college instructors, and how they can be helpful for your academics.

-As class sizes across the country continue to rise, many community college students are struggling to connect with instructors.
-To combat some of the potential issues of over-sized classes, or to even further benefit from smaller classes, students must strive to build positive working relationships with instructors.
+As class sizes across the country continue to rise, many community college students struggle to connect with instructors.
+Students must strive to build positive working relationships with instructors to combat some of the potential issues of over-sized classes or to even further benefit from smaller classes.

-In building positive student-instructor relationships, students can gain more personal assistance, work through course material more effectively, and are ultimately able to perform better in the course.
+Building positive student-instructor relationships allows students to gain more personal assistance, work through the course material more effectively, and ultimately perform better.

 Benefits of Building Positive and Professional Relationships with Instructors